Set up your ViSenze account

 |INCREMENT||the contents of the datafeed file will be used to append new entries or update existing entries.
 If an delete file is provided, batch remove based on the data in the delete file will be performed after the successful index of the datafeed.||0ea7xxxxxxxxxxxxxxxxxxxxx_INCREMENT.csv.gz, 0ea7xxxxxxxxxxxxxxxxxxxxx_DELETE.csv.gz(optional)|

-After the data file has been uploaded to the FTP server, it will be processed within five minutes.
+After the data file has been uploaded to the SFTP server, it will be processed within five minutes.
 The indexing process can then be checked on Dashboard, Your Images -> Status

 We provide a Data API for data indexing in a very flexible way.
 If you want to manage your image indexing efficiently (e.g to support fast moving fashion, flash sales, very quick updates to your database every minute, etc.), you can enhance your image indexing process by integrating with our Data API.